gauditech/gaudi-docs/docs/reference/apis.md

 ## Response

-Defined record fields that will be returned by build-in actions.
+Defines record properties that will be returned by build-in actions.

 ### Syntax